hvieira/python-playground/flask-server/README.md

 A working sample of a server with Flask

 ## Tasks
+- Setup postgresSQL as DB
+- Check Alembic for db migrations and see if its useful and use it (if it is good)
 - Create an API with separate auth to the tutorial.
 Use posts and users all the same
 - Have a react app working with the backend.
 Try https://pypi.org/project/flask-vite/